eshulman2/Nfs-and-Object/README.md

 # Introduction
-This python scripts detect a new file in nfs and then upload it to an object storage
+This python scripts detect a new file in nfs and then upload it to an s3 based object storage

 ## getting started
 First you need to installed the requiered packages